JMBeresford/MESA_Mirror/README.md

-# The software for a "Smart Mirror" desinged as a means to sign up for the Computer Science Club and other STEM related clubs in the MESA lab at College of the Desert
+# The software for a "Smart Mirror" designed as a means to sign up for the Computer Science Club and other STEM related clubs in the MESA lab at College of the Desert

 ### Technologies and materials used:
  - Raspberry Pi